What is terrorism?

 - Strange chemical odors associated with the individual.

 - Individuals display excessive sweating, mumbling to oneself, or displaying an unusually calm or detached demeanor

 In the event of a successful terrorist attack, anyone assisting the injured should be aware terrorists have used secondary explosives to target first responders.
 So, first responders will search the response area for any suspicious items, such as unclaimed bags or abandoned vehicles, that could be used to hide a secondary explosive device.
 If you discover any suspicious items, leave the area and notify the onsite law enforcement personnel immediately.

-MCAC provides a brochure that can be printed and used as a reference.
+MCAC provides a Suspicious Activities Reference Guide that can be printed and used as a reference.
 These brochures are also available in the Sheriff's Office lobby.